-10:126-6.20 Guidance and discipline
+3A:54-6.20 Guidance and discipline

 - (a) The method of guidance and discipline used by the provider shall: - 1.
 Be positive; - 2.
 Be consistent with the age and needs of the child; and - 3.
 Help the child maintain self control. - (b) The provider shall not subject a child to: - 1.
-Humiliating or frightening treatment; - Loud, profane or abusive language; - 3.
+Humiliating or frightening treatment; - 2.
+Loud, profane or abusive language; - 3.
 Derogatory remarks about the child or the child's family; - 4.
 Spanking, hitting, kicking, biting, shaking or inflicting physical pain in any manner; - 5.
-Deprivation of food, sleep, or toilet access; - Force feeding; - 7.
-The withholding of emotional responses or attention; or - 8.
-Long periods of enforced silence.

-- (c) Napping, toilet training or eating shall not be associated with punishment. - (d) The provider and the child's parent(s) shall discuss and agree upon positive methods of discipline, in accordance with the provisions of (a), (b), and (c) above.
+Deprivation of food, sleep, or toilet access; - 6.
+Force feeding; - 7.
+The withholding of emotional responses or attention; - 8.
+Long periods of enforced silence; - 9.
+Physical or chemical restraints; or - 10.
+Isolation in any area that cannot be seen and supervised by the provider. - (c) Napping, toilet training or eating shall not be associated with punishment. - (d) The provider and the child's parent(s) shall discuss and agree upon positive methods of discipline, in accordance with the provisions of (a), (b), and (c) above.